RazorDevs/Deep-Aether/README.md

 __Q: Do you plan on backporting to version 1.19.2 once the Aether Mod does?__
 - A: Yes, we plan on doing so, as it shouldn't be *too* difficult and 1.19.2 has more mods than 1.19.4.

+__Q: What about 1.20 and forward?__
+- A: Since Aether will move to the NeoForge modloader, we're going to do the same and update following NeoForge.
+So we recommend you start using it!

 __Q: Do you plan on adding cross-compatibility with other mods and Aether addons?__
-- A: Yes, we plan on doing that as well, Aether Lost Content, Aether Redux, and Quark are just a few examples!
+- A: Yes, we plan on doing that as well, Aether Lost Content and Aether Redux for example!

 __Q: I am interested in joining your team to help with the development of the mod!
 How can I do so?__
 - A: We are always open to accepting new members, especially testers, developers, and texture artists.
 You can join our Discord Server and follow the directions for filling out an application in #recruitment-info! __BE PREPARED TO SHOW PROOF OF YOUR SKILLS.__